Launching an app

 Launching an app requires an account with an app store.
 Be aware that a cost will be involved here.
 Of the Big Two app stores, iOS charges US$99 per year for an account and Google Play charges a one-off US$25.
 Once you have an account, you can upload your app and make it available for purchase and download (albeit with a waiting time of up to 14 days on iOS as Apple undertake rigorous quality control checks).

-Conduct market research to learn where the customer case that is likely to appreciate your app will learn about it.
+To market an app, conduct market research to learn where the customer case that is likely to appreciate your app will learn about it.
 Search engines and social media portals are the most obvious locations for paid advertising but do not underestimate the power of influencers.
 Write to various tech websites and magazines too, asking if they would be interested in profiling your app.

 At the bare minimum, it costs US$99 to launch an app on the iOS store and US$25 on Google Play.
 This is just the tip of the financial iceberg, though.
 You’ll also need to set aside a budget for market research, advertising, app store optimisation and bug fixes and updates.
 The total could be anywhere from £100 to £10,000 – it all depends on how complex your app is, and how dedicated you are to a large-scale launch.